Faylixe/wage/Part I - Introduction/02 - Memory.md

 }
 ```

-We are done for the testing part, at least the generic part of it, and we can now move on writing actual
+We are done for the testing part, at least the generic part of it.
+We can now move on writing actual
-code that will implement our interfaces and more effectivly, implement our emulator memory. keep in mind
+code that will implement our interfaces and more effectivly implement our emulator memory.
+But keep in mind
 that some other concrete test class will be written as long as we write implementation class to validate
 them.